 If you have a benefits plan with fewer than 100 participants, you need to use electronic filing for Form 5500-SF through EFAST22.

-To file, you’ll need to register on the website and accept the privacy statement.
+You'll need to register on the website and accept the privacy statement.

 Part I of the form asks for annual report identification information.
-You’ll enter the starting and ending date for your plan.
-Then, you’ll check whether the report is for a single-employer or multiemployer plan, if it’s a first report, last report, a short plan year return, or an amended return, and whether you’re filing an extension under Form 5558, or another extension program.
-If you retroactively adopted your plan under the SECURE Act, you’ll need to check a box at the bottom of the section.
+You'll enter the starting and ending dates for your plan.
+Then, you'll check whether the report is for a single-employer plan or multi-employer plan, if it's a first report, last report, a short plan year return, or an amended return, and whether you're filing an extension under Form 5558, or another extension program.
+If you retroactively adopted your plan under the SECURE Act, you'll need to check a box at the bottom of the section.

 Part II of the form involves filling out your basic plan information.
 This includes the name of the plan, the effective plan date, your EIN, contact information, address, business code, the plan administrator (if different from the plan sponsor), and the number of participants at the beginning and end of the year.